PERTH REGION OF HERITAGE ROSES IN AUSTRALIA

 What is a Heritage Rose?
 Where Can I Source Them?

-Heritage Roses are simply Old Historic Roses that were bred before 1942.
-The rose was thought to originate before 2000 BC, and many centuries later this seductive flower has continued to entrance and enthrall passion in millions of rosarians all over the world.
+Heritage Roses are simply Old Historic Roses that were bred 75 years ago or more.
+The rose, as a cultivated plant, is thought to date back to prehistoric times and many centuries later this seductive flower has continued to entrance and enthrall passion in millions of rosarians all over the world.
 Find out more about Old Fashioned Roses, and the history behind some of the most popular Heirloom Roses HERE.

 Where to See Beautiful Old Heritage Roses Growing in Perth and Western Australia

 There are Public Gardens close to Perth City that have gardens with significant collections of Heritage Roses where you can visit for free.
-PRHRiA members maintain and manage three locations - Falls Farm Cottage, Araluen Botanic Park, and Stirling Square.
+PRHRiA members are involved with three of these - Falls Farm Cottage, Araluen Botanic Park, and Stirling Square.
 Occasionally members open their gardens to the public, and you can view some of these on this website.
 You can find out more information HERE.

 Preserving & Conserving Heritage Roses in Western Australia

-PRHRiA members collate research and grow Heritage Roses to ensure the perpetuity of these roses in the Public Domain.
-There are several ways we actively strive to preserve and conserve these Old World Roses: our involvement in caring for Pubic Gardens; private breeding programmes; monthly meetings and guest speaker programme; this informative website; the publication of a stunning resource book.
+PRHRiA members collect, grow, propagate, share and study Heritage Roses to ensure the perpetuity of these roses in private and public gardens.
+We preserve and conserve Old Roses by sharing information about them, including our involvement in caring for Public Gardens; private propagating programmes; education through monthly meetings and guest speakers; this website; the publication of a stunning resource book.

 Pruning, Propagation & Budding - A Brief Overview of What You Need to Know